 How did you become a wedding planner for The Christie?

 The Supportive Care Team would often ask me for information and advice regarding weddings and after some time staff agreed that because I spend a considerable amount of time talking to patients and knew many of them, instead of wards organising weddings separately and staff not knowing what to do or where to go, it was suggested that I would do them.
 The idea was signed off and for the past three years I have been doing my regular job alongside planning The Christie’s weddings.

-How does being a wedding planner for The Christie make you feel?
+How does being a wedding planner for The Christie feel?

 It’s the most rewarding part of my whole role here.
 When I am called to speak to a patient about a wedding, it’s somebody’s last wish.
 It might be that people have been living together for several years because they have children together, they haven’t had the finances to get married, but now decide they want to get married when they face losing their partner.
 I feel if I can help them to do that then it’s a privilege.

 Do you have any stand out stories?